zendesk/app_scaffold/README.md

 ## External Dependencies
 External dependencies are defined in the  [`webpack.config.js`](https://github.com/zendesk/app_scaffold/blob/master/webpack.config.js) as `externalAssets`.
 This ensures these dependencies are included on your app's `index.html` as well as in the test suite.

+## Owners
+The project is maintained by the Quokka / Vegemite team, ping us with [@zendesk/vegemite on GitHub](https://github.com/orgs/zendesk/teams/vegemite).

 ## Contribute
 * Put up a PR into the master branch.